vidhanbhonsle/Send-messages-using-Svelte-and-Telnyx-API/README.md

     npm run dev # or yarn dev
     ```

-    > You will get a link to the application[<https://localhost:8080>] open it in a browser and start sending SMS!
+    > Open the link[<https://localhost:8080>] to the application in a browser of your choice and start sending SMS!

     <img src='./img/final_out.PNG' width="800"/>
 ___